CAnsbach/In-Class-Projects/README.md

 Packet Handler Simulation: Uses a linked list and threads to simulate packet handling between three producers and one consumer.
 Depending on the destination the message will be output to the console; however, the packet information is sent to separate file regardless.

+Into the Darkness: This is a text adventure game that was made as the final project for my game programming class.
+The file is a compressed Unity project folder for the demo of the game.
+Currently there are two floors and one boss as well as a room that when entered let the player win the game.